MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-60/README.md

 Supported by 2022 ***openrouteservice***

+API keys need to request from the website: [https://openrouteservice.org](https://)

 Using the open route service API to get the information needed:

 * The information needed to be preprocessed first by using the notebook `notebooks/Prepare_distance_to_nowProperty.ipynb`  and the notebook `notebooks/Prepare_distance_to_historicalProperty.ipynb` .
 Saving to file `data/curated` , called `historical_property.csv` and `new_property.csv`.